Parkdale station (Toronto)

-Parkdale railway station or North Parkdale railway station as it was also known was a passenger train station in Toronto, Ontario, Canada.
+Parkdale railway station, also known as North Parkdale railway station, was a passenger train station in Toronto, Ontario, Canada.
 The station served the Parkdale village on the then-outskirts of Toronto.
 The station served trains on the Northern Railway of Canada and Credit Valley Railway, later the Canadian Pacific Railway, railways.
 It was situated at the intersection of Dufferin Street and Queen Street West.
 The train station was decommissioned in the 1970s.

 History

 The first station was built in 1856 by the Ontario Simcoe and Huron Union Railroad Company, which later became the Northern Railway of Canada in 1858.
 It was a small wooden building situated to the east of the lines, south of Gladstone Avenue and the Gladstone Hotel at Queen Street.
 In 1885, it was expanded and re-oriented to face the rail lines.
 The track traversed Dufferin and Queen Streets at an angle, just east of the intersection, at a level crossing from the north-west to the south-east.

 In the 1870s, the Grand Trunk Railway built a railway station at Jameson Avenue, on its east-west line.
 It was named South Parkdale, and the Queen Street station was given the name of North Parkdale station.